-The MIAA structure of the 2020-2021 athletic year can be be found HERE Please familiarize yourself with the guidelines that have been laid out.
+The MIAA Winter Sport modifications and recommendations can be found HERE Please familiarize yourself with the guidelines that have been laid out.
 The goal of Ludlow Athletics is to keep as many of our teams safely back on the field as possible, however, the games may look a little different.

 YES.
 On September 2nd the Ludlow School Committee voted to allow full remote students the opportunity to participate in LHS athletic programs.

 7.Does my athlete need to have a mask?

 YES.
 Masks will be required for all athletes.
 Masks are to be supplied by the athlete and their family.
 (NO GATIERS)

 Ludlow High School, the PVIAC, and the MIAA do NOT sanction, condone, or have any involvement in out-of-season workouts or “Captains Practices.”
 The Governor has released the state’s Phase 3 step 1 guidelines and they only pertain to summer youth and adult amateur sports activities.
 High-risk sports such as wrestling and competitive cheer are still limited to individual and small group workouts.

 9.Will student-athletes be screened before practices and games?